 CODES AND STANDARDS

 Weeds, grass, vines and other growth that are capable of endangering property shall be cut down and removed by the owner or occupant of the premises.
-Vegetation clearance requirements in the wildland-urban interface areas shall be in accordance with the California Fire Code.
+Vegetation clearance requirements in the wildland-urban interface areas shall be in accordance with the California Fire Code and local ordinances.

 For properties with annual abatement requirements, a letter will be sent instructing the property owner on how to abate these fire hazards.

 Parcels five (5) acres or less must have all combustible growth cut or removed.
 Larger parcels shall maintain a minimum disked perimeter around the property, turning the soil in such a way as to bury all vegetation.
 Where larger parcels are being disked, additional fuel breaks may be required to divide the property into smaller areas that would separate large amounts of fuel.
 The disked trail should be a minimum of 30’ wide.

 A defensible space of 30’-100’, cut one inch (1") off the ground depending on grade and other factors, around all structures, either man-made or natural, in which material is capable of allowing fire to spread unchecked, must be cleared, treated or modified to slow the rate and intensity of an approaching fire.
 Please see the Figure I illustration at the end of this document for more information on vegetation clearances.